anasabbdelrahman/CongestionTaxCalculator/README.md

 http://localhost:8080/api/congestion-tax/calculate?vehicleType=car&dates=2013-01-14 21:00:00&dates=2013-01-15 21:00:00&dates=2013-02-07 06:23:27&dates=2013-02-07 15:27:00&dates=2013-02-08 06:27:00&dates=2013-02-08 06:20:00&dates=2013-02-08 14:35:00&dates=2013-02-08 15:29:00&dates=2013-02-08 15:47:00&dates=2013-02-08 16:01:00&dates=2013-02-08 16:48:00&dates=2013-02-08 17:49:00&dates=2013-02-08 18:29:00&dates=2013-02-08 18:35:00&dates=2013-03-26 14:25:00&dates=2013-03-28 14:07:00
 ```

-# Future Improvment
+# Future Improvement:
-- Replace GET API with POST using JSON object, which can handle list of vehicles.
+- Replace GET API with POST using JSON object to avoid URL length limitation and security issues
-- Also can handle huge numbe of dates.
+and can handle a huge number of transactions.
-- Using document database such MongoDB to handle the intervals and prices more dynamic.
-Also can add other cities with different tax charges.
+- Using document database such as MongoDB to have a flexible schema and dynamic data handling such as adding other cities with different tax charges.